 Health Care, Philosophy

-Evidence for Formulation in Clinical Psychology
+Evidence For Formulation In Clinical Psychology

-The conventional method of the clinical formulation is considered to be an effective process in the field of clinical psychology.
+The conventional method of clinical formulation is considered to be an effective process in the field of clinical psychology.
 The formulation “aims at describing a person’s presenting problems and use of psychological theories to explain inferences about causes and maintaining factors that can inform interventions” (Kuyken, 2006).
-It narrates the presenting problem taking into account social, economic, and biophysical factors which leads to understanding and explaining a problem and the causes of the problems to both clients and clinicians, unlike diagnosis which labels people without understanding the problem.
+It narrates the presenting problem, taking into account social, economic, and biophysical factors, which leads to understanding and explaining a problem and the causes of the problems to both clients and clinicians, unlike diagnosis, which labels people without understanding the problem.
 It offers useful explanations implanted in the psychological theory describing the problem and suggesting some intervention based on evidence.
 Hence, the formulation is better than diagnostic methods to solve a psychological disorder as it is based on experiences, causes, predisposition, and socio-economic factors.

 In diagnosis, the patient fully depends on the therapist’s expertise and does not have any agency.
-The patients tell the therapist about their problems and the therapist labels the patient with a problem.
+The patients tell the therapist about their problems, and the therapist labels the patient with a problem.
 It does not leave enough room for interaction and collaboration.
 The patient trusts the authority of the therapist without questioning and understanding the problem.
-Unlike formulation, diagnosis defines a person with certain kinds of problems and intervenes with the labeled diagnosis (Macneil, Hasty, Conus, & Berk, 2012).
-But it does not happen in the formulation as the formulation is based on experimenting and trying different procedures and changing the intervention when it seems ineffective.
+Unlike formulation, diagnosis defines a person with certain kinds of problems and intervenes with the labelled diagnosis (Macneil, Hasty, Conus, & Berk, 2012).
+However, this does not happen in the formulation as the formulation is based on experimenting with different procedures and changing the intervention when it seems ineffective.
 It provides time to assess the intervention and change it to a better option.
 The diagnosis method oversimplifies the problem when the psychological problem is usually very complex.
 It does not assess the whole problem within the socio-cultural and biophysical context but rather focuses on the majority of symptoms to diagnose.
-For instance, if a person has four symptoms of schizophrenia and two of another mental problem, the therapist is more likely to diagnose the person with schizophrenia without paying attention to the other two issues that might have a greater influence in the presenting problem (Macneil et al., 2012).
+For instance, if a person has four symptoms of schizophrenia and two of another mental problem, the therapist is more likely to diagnose the person with schizophrenia without paying attention to the other two issues that might have a greater influence on the presenting problem (Macneil et al., 2012).
 Consequently, diagnosis becomes a problem as it does not focus on the various aspects of a disease.

 Problem List:

 Wendy might need some physical tests to illuminate other causes of her problems.
-Moreover, psychological evaluations can be performed through discussions regarding symptoms and behavior patterns.
+Moreover, psychological evaluations can be performed through discussions regarding symptoms and behaviour patterns.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5) may be used to confirm if the person is likely to have some sort of disorder.
 GAD tests can also be performed to evaluate the beliefs and personalities which might contribute to the problems (Teachman & Clerkin, 2010).
-It is essential to associate the problems with predisposing factors, and perpetuating factors and assist the therapists to find out precipitating and protective factors in order to assist Wendy.
+It is essential to associate the problems with predisposing factors and perpetuating factors and assist the therapists in finding precipitating and protective factors in order to assist Wendy.
 The various tests will expose whether the issue with Wendy is due to family history or due to the assault and termination.
 It will help to understand that their predisposed fear and anxiety in Wendy escalated due to the incident with the coworker.
 The tests will help to build a causal relationship between the event and the problem.

 Hypothesizing: